For the 29th year, DM at FSU brings it home for pediatric outreach programs

 “I want to congratulate everyone who took part and supported Dance Marathon at FSU this year, as we are on a winning streak!” said College of Medicine Dean Alma B. Littles, M.D., who hosted the check presentation ceremony and ice cream social that followed.
 “This is the 10th year Dance Marathon at FSU has raised more than $1 million.”

-Since its inception, DM@FSU has raised more than $21.5 million “for the kids,” its mantra, with $9.7 million coming back to the College of Medicine for outreach programs.
-It is one of the top five CMNH dance marathons nationally and in July, was recognized with the Participant Activation Award for using “strategic planning and communication to recruit, inspire, educate and motivate participants to become active peer-to-peer fundraisers,” Littles added.
+Since its inception in 1995, DM@FSU has raised more than $21.5 million to change kids' health.
+In the 21 years that DM@FSU has been supporting the FSU College of Medicine, more than $9.7 million has benefited the college's pediatric outreach programs.
+It is one of the top five Miracle Network Dance Marathons nationally and in July was recognized with the Participant Activation Award for using “strategic planning and communication to recruit, inspire, educate and motivate participants to become active peer-to-peer fundraisers,” Littles added.

-Dr. Rashmin Savani, chair of the University of Florida’s College of Medicine Department of Pediatrics, as well as Physician-in-Chief for UF Health Shands Children’s Hospital, was one of several UF Health and CMNH leaders who made the drive from Gainesville for the celebration, including Heather Mears, executive director of Children’s and Hospital Fundraising; Stephanie Nicholas, associate director of development for UF Health; Jessica Layne, director, and Kaley Krick, development associate, at CMNH.
+Dr. Rashmin Savani, chair of the University of Florida’s College of Medicine Department of Pediatrics, as well as Physician-in-Chief for UF Health Shands Children’s Hospital, was one of several UF Health leaders who made the drive from Gainesville for the celebration, including Heather Mears, executive director of Children’s and Hospital Fundraising; Stephanie Nicholas, associate director of development for UF Health; Jessica Layne, Children's Miracle Network Hospitals director; and Kaley Krick, CMN Hospitals development associate.

 In his remarks, Savani noted how close DM@FSU is to reaching a couple of milestones.